Welcome to the ancient island of Malta, a portal to the past.

 Day 1 – Valletta

-Arrive into Valletta and be transported to the yacht berthed in Grand Harbour Marina.
-Step on board the luxury yacht that will be your home for the next 7 memorable days.
+Arrive into Valletta where you will be transported in ultimate comfort to the yacht berthed in Grand Harbour Marina.
+Step on board onto what is about to be your home for the next 7 memorable days.

-The first day in this unique destination, one of Europe’s oldest history witnesses, will be dedicated to exploring the capital, Valletta.
+The first day in this unique destination will be dedicated to exploring the capital, Valletta.
 Take your time to visit the citadel or enjoy an opportunity to do some shopping – most parts of the old town are car-free pedestrian zone.
-A very exciting and traditional way to discover the sights of Valletta is by horse carriage.
+If you’re feeling traditional a favourite way for visitors to discover the sights of this ancient city is by horse carriage.

 After this exciting day full of history and discovery, head back to the yacht for sun-downer cocktails on the aft deck and a delicious dinner prepared by the Chef.